Jerry Ferrara: Life and career

 Ferrara was born in New York City and grew up in Bensonhurst, Brooklyn.
 He is of Italian descent.

 He graduated from New Utrecht High School.
 Ferrara began studying theater in college, where he was inspired by a teacher to pursue a career in acting.
 An agent he met at a talent showcase encouraged him to move to Los Angeles, where he quickly landed his first role on The King of Queens.
 Other television parts soon followed.
 Jerry was then cast in the independent feature Cross Bronx, which premiered at the 2004 Tribeca Film Festival.

 In an interview about his breakout role on Entourage, Ferrara revealed that when he told his friends he had landed a major part in a television pilot, they asked, "How about you get a dog who becomes your best friend and you name him Awnold??"
 Kevin Connolly has said of his Entourage co-star that "Jerry's very domesticated.
 He's probably the most different from his character.
 He's like 180 degrees in the opposite direction."

 Ferrara once made an appearance in character as Turtle for a DirecTV commercial.
 His dialogue was mixed with a clip from an Entourage episode for humorous effect.

 Ferrara is also co-founder of Fat Sal's deli in West Hollywood, California.
 He also appeared in Series 19, episode 12 of "Diners, Drive in's and Dives", representing Fat Sal's deli.
 In 2010, Ferrara dropped weight and lost 60 pounds with a new outlook on health and fitness.

+Ferrara currently co-hosts Throwbacks with Matt Leinart.